vsntos/site/content/publication/mural2014/index.md

 ---
-title: "A participação das mulheres na produção acadêmica da área de Relações Internacionais no Brasil"
+title: "A análise da política externa do governo Dilma Rousseff na perspectiva dos pronunciamentos oficiais na ONU"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Ivi Elias
 - André Coelho

 # Author notes (optional)